Parsa-Sedigh/ztm-db/pamphlets/section-5.md

 1) aggregate: They take data and produce one single value.
 Aggregate functions operate on many records to produce 1 value.
 Like summing all the salaries.
 An aggregate function produces a summary.
 2) scalar(non-aggregate): They run against each individual row.
 So you give them inputs and they're gonna run against each individual row, so you get multiple outputs.
-These functions operate oon each record independently.
+These functions operate on each record independently.
 Like concat() function.

 ## 58-58 - Aggregate Functions
 ![](../img/58-58-1.png)